 Also, the mountain hut accommodation gets booked up far in advance and most only have Japanese phone numbers to book.
 A tour will organise the accommodation for you which does make it a whole lot easier.
 All the huts we passed when I did the tour had “no vacancy” signs up, and we passed a few hikers napping at the side of the trail because they couldn’t get a bed anywhere – not something I recommend!

 So what’s an overnight hike on Mount Fuji like?
-My tour, the Mount Fuji Overnight Guided Hike with Voyagin (from £153.92 GBP), seems like a pretty typical experience.
+My overnight tour with Voyagin seems like a pretty typical experience.
 Here’s what you can expect…

 We left Tokyo at around 8am and drove to the Fifth Station on Mount Fuji.
 There was a brief stop along the way at a rental station for folks to pick up some equipment.

 The 5th station is 2,305m above sea level, so you’re not starting from the very bottom of the mountain.
 But there’s still a long way to go!
 We were following the Yoshida Trail which is the easier and more popular trail.
 The hike starts out relatively easy as far as the 6th station, but then it becomes much steeper.
 It’s also pretty rocky in places and occasionally you need to scramble a bit, and use your hands as well as feet to climb.